gozhang/DRM-combined-survival/README.md

 # Estimate survival function nonparametrically using RC and LBRC data together (NPMLE, assuming same failure time distributions)
 rclbrc.est = emcomb.estimator(rc.dat, lbrc.dat)
 ```

+Note that the outputs are step functions representing the estimated survival functions, and the DRM output also includes the model parameter estimates.